Nalugu Rallu Aata

 Nalugu Rallu Aata is a very ancient traditional outdoor four-player game played by the children of the past generation, until the late 1960s and 1980s in many rural districts of Andhra Pradesh State.
 The origin and the birth of this game is unknown.
-Today this game has completely vanished due to urbanization and invasion of western games.
+Today this game has completely vanished due to urbanization and the introduction of western games.

 Four independent boxes are drawn on plane ground as shown in the figure.
 The blue line indicates the path along which the denner moves and the orange lines indicate the path along which the players move.
 A denner is decided after the chain cut.

 Objective

 Four players stand in their squares and four stones one above the other are placed at the center.
 The objective of each player is to have a stone without being captured by the denner.
 The objective of the denner is to capture the players who move in their way.